nextguys/lively-next-relaunch/explanation/studio.md

 - Font Color
 - Text Align
 - Text Wrapping, which offers the following types of wrapping:
-  - **no wrap:**: The default value, the text lines are never wrapped and go as long until the next newline character is encountered.
+  - **no wrap:** The default value, the text lines are never wrapped and go as long until the next newline character is encountered.
-  - **wrap by words:**: The lines in the text are wrapped on a word level.
+  - **wrap by words:** The lines in the text are wrapped on a word level.
 Once the space becomes so narrows that single words do not fit into a line any more, the line starts to be wrapped by characters.
   - **wrap by characters:** The lines in the text are wrapped on a character level.
   - **wrap only by words:** The lines in the text are wrapped on a word level at all times, even in super narrow space scenarios.
 - Text Padding